Most people in U.S. still susceptible to coronavirus, CDC study finds

 In the other areas, the percentages of people with antibodies were in the single digits in late May and early June.
 That included Missouri, at 2.8%; Philadelphia, at 3.6%; and Connecticut, at 5.2%.

-The new data emerged as the nation struggles with a wily pathogen that can produce no symptoms at all, or sicken and kill – 138,000 people in the United States have died of covid-19, the disease caused by the coronavirus.
+The new data emerged as the nation struggles with a wily pathogen that can produce no symptoms at all, or sicken and kill — 138,000 people in the United States have died of COVID-19, the disease caused by the coronavirus.
 Large swaths of the nation are in turmoil as many communities debate how to reopen schools this fall, wrestle with rising virus-related hospitalizations and, in some cases, roll back restrictions to restart a flailing economy.

 “Most of us are likely still very vulnerable to this virus and we have a long way to go to control it,” said Jennifer Nuzzo, an epidemiologist at the John Hopkins Center for Health Security.
 “This study should put to bed any further argument that we should allow this virus to rip through our communities in order to achieve herd immunity.”